 Motorcycle accidents are incredibly dangerous for bikers.
 Unfortunately, in the first 10 months of 2020, 28 motorcycle accident fatalities have been reported, up 27% from previous years.
-During the entire year of 2019, there were only 25 total reported motorcycle deaths.
+During the entire year of 2019, there was only 25 total reported motorcycle deaths.
 This increase in fatalities is especially worrisome because more data shows motorcycle drivers are not operating under the safety guidelines.
 Common Causes of Motorbike Crashes in 2020.

 Safety experts have noticed that many of the recent motorcycle fatalities are the result of the recklessness of the driver.
 William Kovarik, administrator for the Nebraska Highway Safety Office says there has been a noticeable increase in motorcyclists killed while not wearing a helmet and the speed of their vehicle.
 All riders and operators of motorcycles are required to wear protective helmets that are specifically made according to standards set by the U.S.

 Department of Transportation